 Chocolate frosting, chocolate buttercream, fondant, fudge frosting, cream cheese frosting, chocolate syrup etc.

-Pack brown sugar well into cup when measuring it.
+- Pack brown sugar well into the cup when measuring it.

 When wrapped tightly in plastic wrap or aluminium foil, the cake can be stored at room temperature for 1 to 2 days, in the refrigerator, for one week, in the freezer, for 4 to 6 months.